+- 7.5.1 The source of atmospheric pollution impacts derives from the following policies (Appendix II):

+- Housing Allocations HA1 to HA56, and FTC3 to FTC9 and BL1HA1 to HA45, and FTC1 to FTC6

+- E2 Faraday Business Park

+- E3 Swordfish Business Park

+- E4 Solent 2

+- E4a Land north of St Margaret's Roundabout

+- E4b Land north of Military Road

+- E4c Little Park Farm

+- E4d Standard Way

-- 7.5.1 The source of atmospheric pollution impacts derives from the following policies (Appendix II): - Housing Allocations HA1 to HA45, and FTC1 to FTC6 - E2 Faraday Business Park - E3 Swordfish Business Park - E4 Solent 2 - 7.5.2 Breeding nightjar and woodlark are the most sensitive qualifying features within New Forest SPA to nutrient nitrogen deposition (CL=5kgN/ha/yr).
+- 7.5.2 Breeding nightjar and woodlark are the most sensitive qualifying features within New Forest SPA to nutrient nitrogen deposition (CL=5kgN/ha/yr).
 The same species along with hen harrier, hobby and Dartford warbler are the most sensitive qualifying features to acid deposition (CL=0.862 MinCLMaxN, kEq/ha/yr) according to APIS.
-All of the features have a CL of 3 μg/m for ammonia and all features have a CL of 30 μg/m for NOx.
+All of the features have a CL of 3 μg/m3 for ammonia and all features have a CL of 30 μg/m3 for NOx.

-7.5.3 The maximum contribution of the FBLP in combination is <0.0000662 μg/m which is <0.025% of the lowest CL; these exceedances are considered to be so small as to be unlikely to result in any distinguishable effect on the qualifying features present in these locations (Ricardo, 2020).
+7.5.3 The maximum contribution of the FBLP in combination is <0.0000662 μg/m3 which is <0.025% of the lowest CL; these exceedances are considered to be so small as to be unlikely to result in any distinguishable effect on the qualifying features present in these locations (Ricardo, 2020).

 7.5.4 The maximum contribution of the FBLP in combination is <0.
-00661 μg/m which is <0.025% of the lowest CL; these exceedances are considered to be so small as to be unlikely to result in any distinguishable effect on the qualifying features present in these locations (Ricardo, 2020).
+00661 μg/m3 which is <0.025% of the lowest CL; these exceedances are considered to be so small as to be unlikely to result in any distinguishable effect on the qualifying features present in these locations (Ricardo, 2020).